 - a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b.
-If gross annual income or expenditure (whichever is the higher) exceeds £200,000] The Council, shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.

-21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION

-(Below is not an exclusive list).
+[If gross annual income or expenditure (whichever is higher) does not exceed £100,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015. - 21.
+RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION (Below is not an exclusive list).